 When health experts list the long-term side effects of COVID-19, a loss of taste and smell, debilitating headaches and lethargy seem to be the most common lasting symptoms.
-But months after the virus first took hold in the UK, people who have since recovered are beginning to notice another potential lingering after-effect: hair loss.
+But months after the virus first took hold, people who have since recovered are beginning to notice another potential lingering after-effect: hair loss.

 You might have seen actor Alyssa Milano speak openly about her firsthand experience of coronavirus and hair loss.
 In a viral video posted online, Alyssa brushed her hair and showed the camera just how many strands had come loose in a single stroke.
 She isn't alone.
 Head to Reddit and Twitter and you'll come across countless threads where individuals are discussing hair loss as a potential post-COVID side effect.